 II.
 Introduction

 The accurate and real-time localization of small-bodied animals in the field of ecology is imperative to determine individual- and species-level migratory patterns, social interactions, and other key behaviors.
-Many attempts [1,2,3] have been made to determine the positioning of animals temporally and spatially in the past, but have been either inaccurate (errors over five meters) or have required constant manual human intervention.
+Many previous attempts [1,2,3] have been made to determine the positions of animals temporally and spatially, but have been either inaccurate (errors over five meters) or have required constant manual human intervention.
 Since direction finding requires wireless telecommunication, measurements have been thwarted by multipath interference from vegetation, electromagnetic interference, or other environmental conditions.
-Our objective is to develop a cost effective and automated system to track animal movements within the range of five meters while taking into account expected causes of error.
+Our objective is to develop a cost effective and automated system to track animal movements within the range of five meters while compensating for expected causes of error.
 Our proposed system consists of a receiver architecture that is built specifically for phase interferometry direction finding to facilitate accurate measurements from radio tags on tracked individuals.

 III.
 Review of Literature